-There is a lot to see on Rhodes and I was planning for days to take a car and just drive around the whole of this Greek island.
-There were couple of lovely trips and walking tours – through Rhodes city or to Lindos, and I have covered it with our Odeon World Travel guides here.
-I did have lovely time, but I haven’t seen it all yet.
-And my feet were itching!
-More and more each day!
+There is a lot to see on Rhodes Greece and I was planning for days to take a road trip around the island.
+There were a couple of lovely trips and walking tours – through Rhodes city or to Lindos, but I haven’t seen it all yet.
+And my feet were itching.
+More and more each day.
 (Some of you will recognize the feeling!)

 Anyway, it was when I have stumbled upon Nikos and his Ruote Car Rental that I knew that the time has come!
 Went early in the morning to pick up the car and was so excited that I will finally do the roadtrip.
 (Driving that cute, yellow one, remember!)
 Since I have seen most of the island, visited Faliraki, Lindos, Therme Kallithea etc, my plan was to go straight to Tsampika, then to drive back a bit and take a break for a swim at Afantou Beach, while the next stop would be the Prassonissi Beach at the other peak of the island, opposite to Rhodes town and about 109 kilometers away.
 Another break there and then to explore the west side of the Greek island, the one that is often overlooked because of wind and waves.

 So, while you enjoy the view from the hill above the Tsampika Beach (and it’s even more breathtaking in person, believe me!), let me tell you about the monastery that I have actually came here to see.
 It is the Monastery of Panayia its Tsampika e Kyra, the Virgin Mary of Tsampika or Our Blessed Lady, about 26 kilometers from Rhodes town and on the top of the hill that goes up to 300 meters in heights.
 (Greeks usually read letters “m” and “p” when combined as “b”, so I am not really sure if this is pronounced Tsambika or Tsabika.)